StuyPulse/team694.github.io/about/first/index.md

 ---
 layout: page
 title: About FIRST
-description: FIRST is a non-profit organization aimed at inspiring an interest in science and technology in today’s youth.
+description: FIRST is a non-profit organization aimed at inspiring an interest in science and technology in today's youth.
 It hosts the FRC, FTC, and FLL robotics competitions.
 ---
 <div markdown="1" style="text-align: center">
     [![FIRST logo](/img/first-horizontal-logo.gif)](http://www.usfirst.org/)
 </div>

 ## FIRST at a glance
-FIRST (For Inspiration and Recognition in Science and Technology) is a multi-national, non-profit organization aimed at inspiring an interest in science and technology in today’s youth.
+FIRST (For Inspiration and Recognition in Science and Technology) is a multi-national, non-profit organization aimed at inspiring an interest in science and technology in today's youth.
 Since its founding in 1989 by inventor and entrepreneur Dean Kamen (creator of the Segway Human Transporter), FIRST has positively impacted the lives of young students around the world through its accessible and innovative programs.
 Designed to inspire and encourage participants to pursue careers in science, technology and math, these programs also stress the development of skills in areas such as teamwork, public relations, strategy, dedication, and outreach, which are helpful and often necessary in future careers and endeavors.

 ## Growth and Impact
 The FIRST Robotics Competition was first held in 1992 with only 28 teams in a high school gymnasium in New Hampshire.
 Since then, FIRST has grown tremendously, now reaching over 130,000 students with numerous mentors and volunteers.
 FIRST has also expanded to include countries around the world, including Brazil, Great Britain, Israel, and Canada.